Joshua-1995/vocal-midi-aligner/README.md

 # 🎼 Vocal-MIDI Aligner
 **vocal-midi-aligner** is a Python library for aligning sung vocal pitch contours (from `.wav` files) with symbolic note sequences (from `.mid` files).
 It improves upon traditional DTW (Dynamic Time Warping) by incorporating additional features like note duration, silence handling, and unvoiced penalties for more accurate alignment.
+Unlike standard DTW, this allows multiple vocal frames to align with a single note.
+This leads to a multi-step DTW formulation that better reflects the temporal structure of singing.

 ---